defensem3ch/aquellexws/src/content/goodies/tutorial/famitracker-dubstep.md

 - 1.1 - Initial release.
 - 1.1a - Added examples.
 - 1.2 - Major overhaul!
 Title changed to The Compendium of Custom Refresh Rate Techniques in FamiTracker. kipptune's Special Smoothie was appended to examples.
+- 1.3 - Appended info regarding the **2.5** constant for the tempo equation in Section 2.
+Minor typography errors were fixed in the same section as well.
+Appended Journey to Silius example in Section 6.
+Noted down color scheme I/O issues 0CC vs. j0CC.
+Added more frequencies to the frequency table in Section 2.

 ### EXAMPLES